pkuqiwang/alphafold/README.md

 <img src="https://raw.githubusercontent.com/pkuqiwang/alphafold/main/images/casp14.png">

-Copy it into new `.fasta` files in `/data/input` folder and save it.
+Copy it into new `.fasta` files and save it under `/data/input` folder.

 <img src="https://raw.githubusercontent.com/pkuqiwang/alphafold/main/images/fasta.png">

 You can create a few more input `.fasta` files for testing.

 ## (Optional) Install CloudWatch monitoring for GPU

-1. Create EC2 role and attach to EC2
+1. Create EC2 role for CloudWatch and attach to EC2 instance.

 2. Change the region in gpumon.py if your instance is NOT in us-east-1.
 Provide a new Namespace like `AlphaFold`